One of the first XKCD comics to go viral was this one,

 HTML markup, and Typescript enabled Type safety.
 But all these need to be

-5. Node is modularized, so code from different npm modules need to be bundled
+translated into regular JavaScript for the browser. - Node is modularized, so code from different npm modules need to be bundled

-and minified to reduce the amount of code being shipped to the client.
+and minified to reduce the amount of code being shipped to the client. - Some features used in the original code might not be available to older

 browsers, so